JeffersonLab/ejfat/simulation/README.md

-#### packetBlasteeEtFifoClient.cc

-This data receiver reads UDP packets from clasBlaster.cc (a single event source), reassembles it, then places it into an ET system which is configured to be used as a FIFO.
-It also connects and reports telemetry to the LB's control plane.
-One thread monitors the ET system and reports the fifo level along with PID error signal.
-The reading thread runs on a command-line-settable # of cores.
-Because it uses a routine from ejfat_assemble_ersap.hpp to reassemble, it only accommodates out-of-order packets if they don't cross event boundaries.
-Duplicate packets will mess things up.

-This program does <b>not</b> use the sophisticated handling of out-of-order and duplicate packets that packetBlasteeFullNewMP uses.
-Like packetBlasteeFastMP, it only calls getCompletePacketizedBuffer(), but I believe that's an advantage since it's much faster reassembly code.

-**Dependencies:**
- 1) the **ejfat_grpc** lib to talk to the CP.
-    This, in turn, depends on the **protobuf** and multiple **grpc** libraries.

- 2) the **et** lib

-#### packetBlastee.cc

-The originial and most basic data receiver with one thread for stats and a settable number of threads for the reading and reassembling of events.

-Because it uses a routine from ejfat_assemble_ersap.hpp to reassemble, it only accommodates out-of-order packets if they don't cross event boundaries.
-Duplicate packets will mess things up. **Does NOT speak grpc and thus is useful only with a statically configured CP.**

-**Dependencies:** None

-#### packetAnalyzer.cc

-This program accepts packets and prints out both the LB and RE headers.
-Used only to debug header issues.
-Sender need to send directly to this program and thus it is **not** for use with an LB.

-**Dependencies:** None

 #### packetBlaster.cc

 General program used to send data to the various receiving programs.
 Lots of cmd line options.

-**Dependencies:** None

-#### udp_send_order.cc

-Send a file, which is either read or piped-in, to udp_rcv_order.cc

-**Dependencies:** None

-#### udp_rcv_order.cc

-Receive the file sent to it by udp_send_order.cc and reconstruct it.
-Most of the work is done in ejfat_packetize.hpp and ejfat_assemble_ersap.hpp.
-**Does NOT speak grpc and thus is useful only with a statically configured CP.**

 **Dependencies:** None